withastro/starlight/.changeset/green-suns-drive.md

 1. **Move the content config file.** This file no longer lives within the `src/content/config.ts` folder and should now exist at `src/content.config.ts`.

-   The previous location is still supported, and is required if the [`legacy.collections`](https://docs.astro.build/en/reference/legacy-flags/) flag is enabled.

 1. **Edit the collection definition(s).** To update the `docs` collection, a `loader` is now required: